School Committee - February 08, 2024

 A community member wrote to invite the school committee to join a resolution for implementing safe gun storage.

-This initiative is gaining momentum at the state level and presents an opportunity for Sharon Public Schools to play an important role in the public health of students.
+This initiative is gaining momentum at the state level and presents an opportunity for Sharon public schools to play an important role in the public health of students.

-And finally, the Sharon Planning Board wrote to notify the school committee of a public hearing that will occur on February 13, 2024, regarding the MBTA Community Housing Act and its impacts on the town of Sharon.
+And finally, the Sharon Planning Board wrote to notify the school committee of a public hearing that will occur on February 13th, 2024, regarding the MBTA Community Housing Act and its impacts on the town of Sharon.

 That's it.
+Thanks for having me.

 Thank you.